BooleanMuse/RaSNESk/README.md

-# RaSNESk — a Super Nintendo for VCV Rack
+# RaSNESk — a Super Nintendo Emulator for VCV Rack

 Every SNES game builds its own sampler.